Kim Kardashian Is Attending Law School, Says Kanye West

 Kim Kardashian may be following in the footsteps of her late father, Robert Kardashian Sr., who was known for famously defending O.J.
 Simpson during his murder trial.

 According to a Sept.
-9 report by Extra, Kim Kardashian’s husband, rapper Kanye West, claims that his wife is currently enrolled in law school, and that she is hoping to help change prison reform.
+9 report by Extra, Kim Kardashian’s husband, rapper Kanye West, claims that his wife is currently enrolled in law school and that she is hoping to help affect prison reform.

-As many fans already know, Kardashian was instrumental in the pardon of Alice Johson, and is now working hard to help more convicted felons, who have been sentence to unfair amounts of jail time, to be freed.
+As many fans already know, Kardashian was instrumental in the pardon of Alice Johson and is now working hard to help more convicted felons, who have been sentenced to unfair amounts of jail time, to be freed.

 Kim Kardashian recently met with President Donald Trump for the second time this year to talk about the issues in the prison system.
 Now, Kanye West is speaking out about the work his wife has been doing.